PangoliaDev/Container/README.md

 - ``build/container/services.php`` - returns an array list of all the classes we want to instantiate based on the services() method
 - ``build/container/rules.php`` - returns an array list of all of our rules

-The container will then use these lists to instantiate the classes and set the rules so there are no performance drawbacks.
+The container will then use these lists to instantiate the classes and set the rules so there are no performance drawbacks on production.
 When adding new classes & files then you have to set the environment back to "dev" so it will delete all the cached files (or your can just delete the cached files yourself manually)

 ## License
 See the [LICENSE](https://github.com/pattisahusiwa/dice-wrapper/blob/master/LICENSE) file.